 Moving on towards Mangueshi Temple in Priol, Ponda.
 This temple was formerly situated in Cortalim, it was then moved to Sancoale on the banks of River Zuari, and finally to the current location in Priol, Ponda.
 It was renovated twice during Marathas’ regime and again in 1890.The main deity of the temple is Bhagvan Manguesh an incarnation of Lord Shiva.
 This temple is 450 years old making it one of Goa’s oldest temples.

-Please avoid wearing shorts and sleeveless clothes if you choose to enter places of worship.
+Note: Avoid wearing shorts and sleeveless clothes if you choose to enter Temples in Goa

 While in Ponda you can have lunch at the Sahakari Spice Plantation where you can sample authentic Goan food.
 The meal costs 400 INR per pax and is not included in your payment for the South Central tour in a private car.
 You will also get an insight on local spices, its uses in Goan cuisine and its medicinal values.